-Overtime fascia tightens and shortens to accommodate and adjust to the bodies imbalances.
-When the body is out of alignment it functions inefficiently, wastes energy, causes discomfort, and chronic pain.
+Overtime fascia tightens and shortens to accommodate and adjust to the body’s imbalances.
+When the body is out of alignment, it functions inefficiently, wastes energy, and causes discomfort and chronic pain.
 Rolf Structural Integration reestablishes balance in the body.
-The benefits of Structural Integration can include improved posture and balance, increased flexibility and efficiency of movement and decrease in discomfort and pain.
+The benefits of Structural Integration can include improved posture and balance, increased flexibility and efficiency of movement and decreased discomfort and pain.

 Rolf Structural Integration is a discipline that is within the scope of practice for Registered Massage Therapists.
-If your insurance covers Massage Therapy then a receipt will be issued.
-Myosense is proud to be the only clinic in Ottawa with 3 Registered Massage Therapist trained in the Rolf Method of Structural Integration.
+If your insurance covers Massage Therapy, then a receipt will be issued.
 You should always make sure that your therapist is registered in the province that they practice in.

 More about the founder Ida P. Rolf